-Analysis Figure 3: Average initial Caregiver Strain scores over the past two quarters remained below Q3 2016 levels, with follow-up scores in the population showing slight, but steady, improvement over the five quarter study period.
+Analysis Figure 3: Average initial Caregiver Strain scores during 2017 remained below Q4 2016 levels, with follow-up scores in the population showing slight, but steady, improvement over the five quarter study period.
 Overall severity levels are at the lower end of the moderate score range.